(Top)

 • “Can I give you a flyer?” might be better, in the sense of asking for permission

-• Speak a little softer and be a little more physically hesitant / sheepish while asking for permission
+• It’s good to speak a little softer and be a little more physically hesitant / sheepish / gentle while asking for permission

 • Remember, to others, you are a stranger with an unknown agenda, and some people are more nervous to speak to you than you are to them!